False Killer Whale Facts and a Rescued Animal Named Chester

 False killer whales are long-lived animals.
 Females are believed to live for about 62 years and males for about 58.
 A female is reproductively mature at about ten years of age while the male matures a few years later.

 The female gives birth to one calf after a gestation period of around fifteen months.
-She doesn't have another calf for seven years.
+She doesn't have another calf for seven years (according to our current knowledge).
 The baby nurses for one and a half to two years.